yegor256/takes/README.md

 ).listen(args);
 ```

 This `TkHitRefresh` take is a decorator of another take.
-Once it sees `X-Takes-Refresh` header in the request, it realizes that the server is running in "hit-refresh" mode and doesn't pass the request to the encapsulated take.
-Instead, it tries to understand whether any of the resources are older than compiled files.
+Once it sees `X-Takes-
+Refresh` header in the request, it realizes that the server is running in "hit-
+refresh" mode and doesn't pass the request to the encapsulated take.
+Instead, it
+tries to understand whether any of the resources are older than compiled files.
 If they are older, it tries to run compilation tool to build them again.

 ## Request Methods (POST, PUT, HEAD, etc.)